This guide to planning your exit strategy is the result of Growthink’s 20+ years of experience helping companies develop successful exit plans.

 - Presentation: how you position your company and support your valuation

-- Professional sales process: getting more buyers, revealing information at right times, etc.
+- Professional sales process: getting more buyers, revealing information at the right times, etc.

 - Negotiating and closing skills: getting the right deal done